 Remine, M., Esther, C. & Brown, P.M.
 (2008).
 Language ability and verbal and nonverbal executive functioning in deaf students communicating in spoken English.
 Journal of Deaf Studies and Deaf Education, 13:4.
 531-545

-Jennifer Manley served as a classroom teacher for students ages 3 to 12 at CID – Central Institute for the Deaf.
-She currently works in professional development giving presentations on auditory development and is co-author of CID SPICE for Life, an auditory learning curriculum and author of the 2nd edition of CID SPICE.
+Jennifer Manley previously served as a classroom teacher for students ages 3 to 12 at CID – Central Institute for the Deaf.
+She is co author of CID SPICE for Life, an auditory learning curriculum and author of the 2nd edition of CID SPICE.